 - Set up shop– while social media is mainly for driving traffic to your site, you can still sell directly there depending on your product or service.
 However, serve more than you sell.

 Follow these tips and sell on social media without sounding like a jerk.

+When it comes to gaining followers fast, Twitter is the easiest free platform to jump on.
 You can also do paid social media ads.
 Of all the paid social media platforms Facebook gives you the best chance of success.
 Here’s a crash course on killing it with Facebook ads:

 - Define your goals– do you want downloads, likes, subscriptions, free trials, purchases or phone calls?